The Data-City after Metropolis OA paper

 kiddingthecity is…

 …a webspace created by Paolo Cardullo in 2007 during his PhD at Goldsmiths University of London.
-It has gone through a few updates building up on my projects and publications
+It has gone through a few updates building up on new projects and publications

 #OCTV